not-much-io/idea-nursery/README.md

 # idea-nursery

-This is a idea-nursery of some silly ideas for fun, that might mature into full blown projects.
+This is a nursery for ideas that might mature into full blown projects.
+Helps to get started in a ready to go general purpose rust development environment packages for VSCode and Remote Docker + CI etc.
-Nothing of big value as mostly tiny re-implementations of tools like inotify, entr or small glue code.